-Sleeping positions, for couples, can say a lot about the state of their relationship.
-Whether you share your bed in perfect harmony or one of you is relegated to the guest room sofa bed, there’s a deeper meaning in the way we share our sleep.
+Sleeping positions for couples can say a lot about the state of a relationship.
+Whether you share your bed in perfect harmony or one of you is relegated to the guest room sofa bed, there’s a deeper meaning in the way couples share their sleep.

 Related – Sleeping Positions Guide

 The ultimate guide to sleeping positions for couples